 Several experts have predicted the impending collapse of the Web and/or the Internet due to ever-increasing loads and ever-slowing response times.
-Most notably, Bob Metcalfe promised to eat his column at the next Web Consortium conference if the Web hadn't collapsed in 1996 (and indeed he did eat it in April 1997)
+Most notably, Bob Metcalfe promised to eat his column at the next Web Consortium conference if the Web hadn't collapsed in 1996

 The Internet doubles every year and has done so ever since it was founded.
 Currently, the Web grows even faster (doubling every four months or so), though this higher growth rate will have to slow down eventually since the Web is a subset of the Internet and thus cannot outgrow it.
 In comparison, computers double in power approximately every 18 months, following Moore's Law.